 For example, most nutrients companies use carbonates or bicarbonates as so-called “pH buffers” in their hydroponics base nutrients.
 Not only do these compounds create feed problems, they tend to create irrevocable alkaline spikes that wreck your root zone pH and harm your marijuana plants.

-As your plants use varying amounts of nutrients elements due to natural nutritional needs, nutrients mix pH changes.
-Very minor fluctuations in reservoir nutrients solution pH usually aren’t harmful, but poorly-made nutrients products with inferior pH stabilizers often create major pH fluctuations as plants draw nutrients from the water, resulting in a spiral of pH problems that build on each other.
+Poorly-made nutrients with inferior pH stabilizers create major pH fluctuations as plants draw nutrients from the water, resulting in a spiral of pH problems that build on each other.

-Also, if you use anything other than reverse osmosis water for your nutrients mixes, you’re almost certain to have pH problems, along with crop damage coming from heavy metals, pesticides, herbicides, iron, calcium and other materials in most generic non-RO well-water and municipal water supplies.
+Also, if you use anything other than reverse osmosis water for your nutrients mixes, you’re almost certain to have pH problems, along with crop damage from heavy metals, pesticides, herbicides, iron, calcium and other garbage in most generic non-RO well-water and municipal water supplies.

-What took me a long time to figure out is most of my pH problems were happening because I was using defective pH meters, pH calibration solutions, and pH probe storage solutions.
-This revelation came after I’d almost gone crazy doing flushing, changing nutrients brands, trying new grow op systems, testing runoff pH and otherwise attempting to figure out why my leaves had symptoms of nutrients problems…but I didn’t suspect my pH meters were the real problem.
+What took me a long time to figure out is most of my pH problems were happening because I was using defective pH meters, pH calibration solutions, and pH probe storage solutions!

 Another unpleasant surprise: different brands of 7.0 and 4.0 pH reference and calibration fluids gave me different meter readings.
-I also discovered that different brands of KCL pH meter probe storage solutions had different pH and parts per million properties, and some of them destroy your pH probes.
+Different brands of KCL meter probe storage solutions had different pH and parts per million properties, and some of them destroy your pH probes.

 The most disappointing responses came from Bluelab.
-I’d long believed that their expensive Combo meter, which measures pH and EC/parts per million, was the most reliable portable meter available for less than $400.
+I’d long believed that their expensive Combo meter, which measures pH and EC/parts per million, was the most reliable portable meter costing less than $400.

 Bluelab Combo meters come with a 5-year warranty, and it used to be that when your Combo meter failed during the 5-year warranty, Bluelab would happily send you a new one.

-But when my year-old Combo meter failed earlier this year, Bluelab said I’d have to send it to their repair depot at my own expense so they could test it.
-Maybe they’d repair or replace it then, they said, maybe not.
+But when my year-old Combo meter failed earlier this year, Bluelab said I’d have to send it to their repair depot at my own expense.

-I asked them what I was supposed to use as a meter while the broken one was away.
+I asked them what I was supposed to use as a meter while the broken one was away for repair.
 They said I should buy a backup Combo meter.
 They want me to spend my money on two meters just to ensure I have one that works!

-That was the final straw for me.
-I realized I’d been a fool to trust Bluelab or any of the other meter companies I’d tried so far.
-I vowed to do and spend whatever it takes to get a totally reliable, accurate pH meter made by an ethical manufacturer.
+I realized I’d been a fool to trust Bluelab or any of the other meter companies I’d tried so far and vowed to do and spend whatever it takes to get a totally reliable, accurate pH meter.

-Finally, I got a recommendation that turned out to be worth gold.
-I was told that an American company named Apera makes incredibly accurate and reliable meters, and that Apera is a family business that takes its responsibilities as a manufacturer and its obligations to its customers very seriously.
+I was told that an American company named Apera makes affordable, accurate and reliable meters, and that Apera is a family business that takes its responsibilities as a manufacturer and its obligations to its customers very seriously.